-Several methods have been proposed as part of the battle to maintain outdoor installation operating without failure under environmental pollution.
-In this edited past contribution to INMR by Consultant Dr. Kiriakos Siderakis, the problem of pollution maintenance was investigated for the case of substations based on service experience battling this problem on the Greek island of Crete.
+Several methods have been proposed as part of the battle to maintain outdoor installations operating without failure under environmental pollution.
+In this edited past contribution to INMR by Dr. Kiriakos Siderakis, the problem of pollution maintenance was investigated for the case of substations based on extensive experience battling this problem on the Greek island of Crete.

 High Voltage Substations